Former TLC lands are in good hands

 Acquiring 26 new properties in one fell swoop added a mountain of work to our BC staff.
 They have worked diligently over 15 months to survey, plan and begin stewardship on the conservation areas now under NCC's management.

 Spawning Coho salmon in Patenaude Creek on the Horsefly River Riparian Conservation Area (Photo by Steve Hocqaurd)

 We have made many exciting discoveries while getting to know these lands.
 Our Canadian Rockies stewardship coordinator was impressed by the immense size of the Coho salmon found spawning on the Horsefly River Riparian Conservation Area in the Cariboo.
 Our stewardship director is encouraged by the good quality Garry oak habitat she found on Kindwood and Lohbrunner Woods near Victoria and the Raymond M. Goodall Ecological Land Reserve on Salt Spring Island.
 Our director of development hails Centre Creek in Surrey as “a little slice of green” in the city and is curious — as we all are — to discover if we can rebuild the historical fish-bearing habitat once found there.

 These discoveries are only some of the reasons why British Columbians can feel proud that these lands are now securely in conservation status.
-From the smallest parcel (the Clare Winnett Copeland Property near Shawnigan Lake, at 2.2 acres) to the largest (Talking Mountain Ranch, near Clinton, at 947.4 acres), all of these lands nurture valuable wildlife and ecological communities, and will remain preserved through diligent management.
+From the smallest parcel (the Clare Winnett Copeland Property near Shawnigan Lake) to the largest (Talking Mountain Ranch, near Clinton), all of these lands nurture valuable wildlife and ecological communities, and will remain preserved through diligent management.